biolab/orange3/doc/widgets/bioinformatics/geodatasets.md

 1. Information on the GEO data set collection.
 Cached data sets are the ones currently stored in your local space.
 2. Set output features.
 If *Genes or spots* is selected, genes (or spots) will be used as attributes.
 Alternatively samples will be used as attributes. *Merge spots of same gene* allows you to merge data from the same gene.
 Finally, in the *Data set name* you can rename the output data.
-GEO title will be used as default name.
+GEO title will be used as a default name.
 3. If *Auto commit is on*, then the selected data set will be automatically communicated to other widgets.
 Alternatively, click *Commit*.
-4. Filter allows you to search for the data set.
-Below you see a list of GEO data sets with ID number (link to the NCBI Data Set Browser), title, organism used in the experiment, number of samples, features, genes and subsets and reference number for the PubMed journal (link to the article abstract).
+4. *Filter* allows you to search for the data set.
+Below you see a list of GEO data sets with an ID number (link to the NCBI Data Set Browser), title, organism used in the experiment, number of samples, features, genes, subsets and a reference number for the PubMed journal (link to the article abstract).
-5. Short description of the experiment from which the data set results.
+5. Short description of the experiment from which the data set is sourced.
-6. Select *Sample Annotations* that will be used in the output.
+6. Select which *Sample Annotations* will be used in the output.

 Example
 -------

 **GEO Data Sets** is a simple widget that works in a similar way as **File** widget.
 In the example below we selected *Caffeine effect: time dose and response* data set from the GEO data base and used *Genes or spots* as attributes.
 We inspected the data in *Data Table*.
-We selected 3 genes in the **Select Columns** widget for a detailed analysis in another data table.
+Then, to narrow down the number of attributes, we selected 3 genes in the **Select Columns** widget for a detailed analysis in another data table.

 <img src="images/GEODataSets-Example2.png" alt="image" width="600">